John Welbourn

-John Welbourn (born March 30, 1976) is an American former professional football offensive tackle and guard.
+John Russell Welbourn (born March 30, 1976) is an American former professional football player who was an offensive tackle and guard in the National Football League (NFL).
 He was selected by the Philadelphia Eagles in the fourth round of the 1999 NFL draft.
-He played college football for the California Golden Bears at the University of California, Berkeley.
+He played college football for the California Golden Bears.
 Welbourn was also a member of the Kansas City Chiefs and New England Patriots.
 He is now the creator and operator of Power Athlete HQ.

 Early life

 Welbourn attended Palos Verdes High School and Palos Verdes Peninsula High School in Rolling Hills Estates, California where he lettered in football and track.
-He attended the University of California, Berkeley on a football scholarship.
+He attended the University of California, Berkeley, on a football scholarship.
 He graduated in four years with a B.A. in Rhetoric.
 He then went on to do his masters work in Education.